The Valley (stadium): History

 In 1991, construction began on the new Valley, and the club moved from Selhurst Park to West Ham's Upton Park.
-It was originally hoped that the club would return to the stadium before Christmas that year, but the re-opening faced a series of delays before finally occurring in December 1992.
-Since then, the ground has undergone some remarkable changes.
-The north, east and west sides have almost been completely rebuilt, which gave the ground a capacity of over 27,000 by December 2001, when Charlton were in the second season of a stay in the FA Premier League which would last for seven seasons.
+It was originally hoped that the club would return to the stadium before Christmas that year, however the re-opening faced a series of delays before finally occurring in December 1992.
+Charlton celebrated their return to The Valley on 5 December 1992 with a 1–0 victory over Portsmouth.
+Following which, the ground underwent several significant changes.
+The north, east, and west sides were almost completely rebuilt, giving the ground a capacity of over 27,000 by December 2001, when Charlton were in their second season of a stay in the FA Premier League which would last for seven seasons.
 The club had ambitions to extend the ground's capacity to over 40,000 by expanding the east side and completely rebuilding the south side, but these plans were abandoned after Charlton were relegated from the Premier League in 2007.

-In 2004, the Unity Cup was held at The Valley, with Nigeria winning the competition.

-Charlton's former owner Roland Duchâtelet retained ownership of The Valley after selling the football club in 2020, but subsequent owner, Thomas Sandgaard, negotiated a lease for the club to use the stadium until January 2035.
+The 2004 edition of the Unity Cup was held at The Valley from 29 May to 2 June.
+Nigeria, Jamaica and Ireland competed in the tournament, with Nigeria being the eventual winners of the cup.
+The 2026 edition of the Unity Cup was held at The Valley from 26 May to 30 May, featuring Nigeria, Jamaica, Zimbabwe and India.
+Nigeria were once again champions.

 On 21 May 2017, The Valley hosted a charity match, in which the YouTube group Sidemen played against other major YouTube personalities, who formed the YouTube AllStars.
 The match, the Sidemen's first one of three at The Valley, ended 2–0 for the YouTube AllStars and raised £210,000 split between the NSPCC and the Charlton Athletic Community Trust (CACT).

+Charlton's former owner Roland Duchâtelet retained ownership of The Valley after selling the football club in 2020, but subsequent owner, Thomas Sandgaard, negotiated a lease for the club to use the stadium until January 2035.
+This lease was extended to June 2040 by the club's current owners, Global Football Partners.

 In March 2024, Charlton announced their intention to build a safe standing area which would be completed over the summer.
 Additional to this, the club had worked alongside the Charlton Athletic Supporters Trust to implement one of the UK's first 'Youth Specific Sections' for fans.
 In 2024, it was also announced a new 'Desso', (now GrassMaster), hybrid pitch would be installed as part of a six-figure investment by the club's owners, and a £750,000 grant from the Premier League Stadium Fund.
-The pitch began to be laid in the May of that year.
-As part of the investment, the Charlton women's team would play all of their home matches at The Valley for the first time.
-Their first match at The Valley took place on 28 April 2024, ending in a 2–0 victory against Southampton in front of 985 fans.
+The pitch began to be laid in May of that year.
+As part of the investment, Charlton Athletic Women's Football Club would play all of their home matches at The Valley.